Customize AI judges

 This feature is in Public Preview.

-This article describes several techniques you can use to customize the LLM judges used to evaluate evaluate the quality and latency of agentic AI applications.
+This article describes several techniques you can use to customize the LLM judges used to evaluate the quality and latency of agentic AI applications.
 It covers the following techniques:

-- Create custom LLM judges.
+- Create custom AI judges.

-- Provide few-shot examples to LLM judges.
+- Provide few-shot examples to AI judges.

 argument of mlflow.evaluate()